Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Introduction

 \section{Introduction}

-Foundation models have demonstrated strong zero-shot capabilities and distributional robustness across a wide range of data domains \cite{clip,open_clip}.
+Foundation models have demonstrated strong zero-shot capabilities and distributional robustness across a wide range of data domains~\cite{clip,open_clip}.
 However, training these models demands massive datasets and computational resources, and their deployment in resource-constrained environments is often infeasible due to their scale.
-Achieving similar generalization and robustness with substantially smaller models and less training data remains an open research area. \\ Knowledge distillation (KD) \cite{KD} offers a way to transfer knowledge from a pre-trained teacher model to a smaller student model.
-Compared to supervised training with only the hard ground-truth labels, distillation has been shown to improve both performance and generalization of the student model \cite{VanillaKD,statistical,pmlr-v97-phuong19a}.
-The common reason why knowledge distillation is believed to improve generalization is that the output of the teacher contains more information than hard labels (referred to as $"$dark knowledge$"$).
+Achieving similar generalization and robustness with substantially smaller models and less training data remains an open research area.
+Knowledge distillation (KD)~\cite{KD} offers a way to transfer knowledge from a pre-trained teacher model to a smaller student model.
+Compared to supervised training with only the hard ground-truth labels, distillation has been shown to improve both performance and generalization of the student model~\cite{VanillaKD,statistical,pmlr-v97-phuong19a}.
+The reason why knowledge distillation is believed to improve generalization is that the output of the teacher contains more information than hard labels (referred to as ``dark knowledge'').
 However, the availability of task-specific training data is often a crucial limitation on the knowledge that can be transferred to the student.
 Especially in the limited-data regime, the training data might not sufficiently cover the data distribution that the student will face during deployment. \\ In this work, we investigate the challenge of covariate shift between the training and test data distributions in knowledge distillation.
 Covariate shift refers to a situation where the distribution of the input features (covariates) changes between the training and test datasets while the conditional distribution of the output given the input remains the same.
-In particular, it can happen that correlated covariates, so called \textit{spurious features}, enable correct decision making on the training but not the test data.
-Such features seemingly provide a shortcut~\cite{shortcut} over \textit{causal} or \textit{discriminative features}, which always enable correct decision making.\\ An example for this setting is illustrated in Figure \ref{fig:teaser}.
-The task is gender classification on a training data subset of CelebA, which only contains young and blond females as well as non-blond males with glasses.
+In particular, covariate shift between training and test data can lead to ``spurious features'' or even severe ``shortcut learning''~\cite{shortcut} which enables correct decision making on the training but not on the test data.
+An example for this setting is illustrated in \cref{fig:teaser}.
+The task is gender classification on a training data subset of CelebA-HQ, which only contains young and blond females as well as non-blond, old males.
 At test time, however, the student also encounters non-blond females or blond males.
 Without training data from these groups, the student fails to learn the correct decision boundary but instead relies on spurious features such as hair color or age.
-Assuming the pre-trained teacher disentangles spuriously correlated covariates and discriminative features for the target classes, our goal is to distill a student that is similarly capable.\\
+Assuming the pre-trained teacher disentangles spuriously correlated covariates and features that are predictive for the target classes, our goal is to distill a student that is similarly capable.